Dead Infection

-Dead Infection was a Polish goregrind band, that was founded in 1990 by Cyjan, and Domin (ex members of grindcore band Front Terror).
+Dead Infection was a Polish goregrind band, that was founded in 1990 by Cyjan and Domin (ex members of grindcore band Front Terror).
 Since their formation, the band has released a few full-length albums, and 7-inch EPs.
 They are the second band from Poland after Vader that made a deal to release a CD/LP with a non-European label.
 Their second album, A Chapter Of Accidents, is considered by many to be among the milestones of goregrind music.
-They played numerous live shows around the world, including all of Europe, the United States, South America, Mexico, Japan.
+They played numerous live shows around the world, across Europe, the United States, South America, Mexico, and Japan.
 In February 2020, Cyjan died, which led to the group's disbandment.